 In the traditional sales model for new homes, a sales agent needs to spend a significant amount of time with each prospective buyer to review the available options, typically by using glossy brochures and complex price lists.
-But reports like this one show that new homebuyers are doing their research on the Internet before they even walk into a sales office.
+Homebuyers are doing their research on the Internet before they even walk into a sales office.
 And even then, they’re still in the information-gathering phase.

 Large format touch screens have become an extension of the research phase for prospective homebuyers, where they can navigate the process themselves, and take their time comparing different models and floor plans.
 As we discussed in this post, customers appreciate being able browse in a pressure-free environment.

 So while sales agents need to be on hand to answer questions, touch screen technology allows them to spend less time per prospect explaining the basic options, which frees them up to speak to more prospects in a given day.
 It also allows them to focus on aspects of the sales process that most benefit from building a personalized customer relationship.